Create a canvas app from scratch using Common Data Service

 NewForm(EditForm1); Navigate(FormScreen, ScreenTransition.None)

-Click or tap the first arrow pointing to the right, and set its OnSelect property to this formula:
+Set the OnSelect property of the first arrow pointing to the right to this formula:

 EditForm(EditForm1); Navigate(FormScreen, ScreenTransition.None)